-With roughly 300 freshwater mussel species in the United States, roughly 60 are found in North Carolina, and nearly all of them are imperiled.
-Super-efficient filter feeders, freshwater mussels help stabilize river and pond beds, and are a food source to other animals.
-Poor water, degraded habitats, vehicles and more continued to threaten our mussel populations.
+With roughly 300 freshwater mussel species in the United States, about 60 are found in North Carolina, and nearly all of them are imperiled.
+Super-efficient filter feeders, freshwater mussels help stabilize river and pond beds and are a food source for other animals.
+Poor water quality, degraded habitats, vehicles and more continue to threaten our mussel populations.

 This lab space is dedicated to the study of our local mussel populations, as well as the propagation – or breeding – of those species, with the goal of reintroducing them to their native habitats.

 The GSC continues to partner with multiple organizations, both locally and internationally, to research human/wildlife interactions.
 Locally, the GSC is partnering with UNCG to investigate what species use specific habitats around UNCG’s campus annually, in addition to measuring water quality and studying the species found in streams and ponds on the GSC property to determine ecosystem health.

 Internationally, our research team partners with multiple organizations to help restore native wildlife and habitats in remote corners of the world.